1.1.3 ABOUT E-Verify

 E-Verify is the best means available to determine the employment eligibility of new hires.
 E-Verify is currently available in all 50 states, the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands.

 More than 96 percent of E-Verify verification cases receive a case result of ‘Employment Authorized.’
-Employees who receive an initial mismatch with a case result of ‘SSA or DHS Tentative Nonconfirmation (TNC)’ have the right to contest the case result and must be allowed to continue working during this process.
-A federal contractor may not refuse to assign an employee to work on a federal contract or remove an employee from working on a federal contract while the employee is contesting the case result.
-Additionally, a federal contractor may not take any other adverse action such as delaying training, changing shifts or withholding wages, related to a TNC while the employee contests the case result.
-A federal contractor that takes any adverse action against an employee while contesting the case result violates the E-Verify memorandum of understanding (MOU) and may be subject to civil penalties, back pay and other remedies under the anti-discrimination provision of the Immigration and Nationality Act, 8 U.S.C. § 1324b, or Title VII of the Civil Rights Act of 1964, and may lose access to E-Verify.
+Employees who receive an initial mismatch with a case result of ‘SSA or DHS Tentative Nonconfirmation (Mismatch)’ have the right to take action to resolve the case result and must be allowed to continue working during this process.
+A federal contractor may not refuse to assign an employee to work on a federal contract or remove an employee from working on a federal contract while the employee is taking action to resolve the case result.
+Additionally, a federal contractor may not take any other adverse action such as delaying training, changing shifts or withholding wages, related to a mismatch while the employee takes action to resolve the case.
+A federal contractor that takes any adverse action against an employee while taking action to resolve the case violates the E-Verify memorandum of understanding (MOU) and may be subject to civil penalties, back pay and other remedies under the anti-discrimination provision of the Immigration and Nationality Act, 8 U.S.C. § 1324b, or Title VII of the Civil Rights Act of 1964, and may lose access to E-Verify.